jackss011/dnlp-project/README.md

 The training for the orginal paper model was skipped due to the dataset not being available.
 The pretrained model from the original authors is used instead in the evaluation phase.

 ### Full
 Training the full model takes about 30h on a RTX2070.
-TODO: provice pretrained both
+(Download already trained below)
 ```bash
 # run in <root>/specter folder
 mkdir --verbose --parents data/preproccesed/full